Eugene2799/fastclick/README.md

 ### AMD ###

-FastClick has AMD (Asynchronous Module Definition) support.
+FastClickForApp has AMD (Asynchronous Module Definition) support.
 This allows it to be lazy-loaded with an AMD loader, such as [RequireJS](http://requirejs.org/).
 Note that when using the AMD style require, the full `FastClick` object will be returned, _not_ `FastClick.attach`

 ```js
 var FastClick = require('fastclick');